yegor256/blog/_drafts/_money.md

 It seems that the ratio we just observed is motivated by location instead of skills.
 The $36K programmers are not working together with $250K guys in the same office, committing to the same code base.
-This is not happening.
+This is just not happening.
 I can't really prove it with statistics, but let's hear from some companies.
 [Basecamp](https://m.signalvnoise.com/how-we-pay-people-at-basecamp-f1d04f4f194b):
 "Everyone in the same role at the same level is paid the same."
 [Buffer](https://open.buffer.com/introducing-open-salaries-at-buffer-including-our-transparent-formula-and-all-individual-salaries/):
 "Master: 1.3X, Senior: +5%."

-Simply put, companies attempt to minimize the spread, in order to avoid jealousy between programmers.
+Simply put, companies attempt to minimize the spread in order to avoid jealousy between programmers.
-Buffer made a [big splash](http://www.inc.com/jeff-haden/inside-buffer-company-complete-transparency.html) in the news, when they opened their salaries calculating formula.
+Buffer made a [big splash](http://www.inc.com/jeff-haden/inside-buffer-company-complete-transparency.html) in the news, when they opened their salary calculating formula.
 This is not typical for the industry.

 Even with ratios much smaller than 10x employers tend to keep salaries